 There’s no limit to how you join in with women around the world.
 Let your imagination fly and JUST RIDE!

-Remember, no matter where or how you ride it’s safety first and . . .
+*Remember, no matter where or how you ride it’s always, SAFETY FIRST and . . .

 - Always ride your own ride.

 - Never push your limits, or be intimated to do so.